NHV Hat Contest 2021

 The idea behind this challenge is that, as a creative, you do not always have to work with new materials, but should also be able to make something new from existing things, completely in line with the current global pursuit of sustainability.
 When making your contest hat, any way of adapting the material sent is allowed, such as painting, deconstruction, transformation, etc. A limiting condition, however, is that you may use support materials but may not add any additional material.
 An exception to this is the use of alternative materials for decoration and garnish, which are permitted as long as Panama straw continues to play the leading role.
 Not all the Panama straw sent to you needs to be used.

-Anyone can register for this contest, whether it’s your hobby, if you’re a professional, advanced or amateur milliner or hatter, living within the Netherlands or abroad.
+Anyone could register for this contest, whether it’s your hobby, if you’re a professional, advanced or amateur milliner or hatter, living within the Netherlands or abroad.
 An annually-changing professional jury will choose a selection of ten nominated hats from the entries based on originality, quality and craftsmanship.
 Three winning designs will be chosen out of these ten.

 As usual, there are only 50 places available.
 At the moment it is not possible to join anymore as the maximum number of participants has signed up.